mParticle/docs/src/pages/integrations/facebook/event/index.md

 * Donate
 * Find Location
 * Initiated Checkout
+* Initiated Checkout - Travel
 * Lead
+* Lead - Automotive
 * Page View
 * Purchased
+* Purchased - Travel
 * Rated
 * Schedule
 * Searched
+* Searched - Automotive
+* Searched - Travel
 * Spent Credits
 * Start Trial
+* Submit Application
 * Subscribe
 * Unlocked Achievement
 * Viewed Content
+* Viewed Content - Automotive
+* Viewed Content - Travel

+#### fb_content_type

+When setting up the custom mappings, the fb_content_type can provide additional information on the event to be used for [Collaborative Ads] (https://developers.facebook.com/docs/marketing-api/collaborative-ads/).
+The acceptable values for fb_content_type are:

+* product
+* product_group
+* destination
+* flight
+* hotel
+* vehicle
+* ["product", "local_service_business"]

+If a value provided for fb_content_type is not in the above list, the value sent will be `product`.

 ### Product Events